-- If you have a PC available with the C-more programming software, CM5-PGMSW, installed, and the PC is connected to the touch panel, there are checks you can make to the status of the touch panel by using the Panel Information... feature located under the Main Menu heading Panel.
+- If you have a PC available with the C-more programming software, EA9-PGMSW, installed, and the PC is connected to the HMI, there are checks you can make to the status of the HMI by using the Panel Information... feature located under the Main Menu heading Panel.
 This includes the following:

 - · Connected panel details

 - Memory availability and usage

 - Revisions

-Other functions that can be accessed from the programming software directly to the touch panel include: Display Screen, Reboot, Adjust Clock, Memory Clear, and Update Firmware.
-Additional information for these functions can be found in the C-more programming software online help file.
+Other functions that can be accessed from the programming software directly to the HMI include DisplayScreen, Reboot, AdjustClock, MemoryClear, and Update Firmware.
+Additional information concerning these functions can be found in the C-more programming software online help file.

-Maintenance Notes:
+Notes: